NZCCP Conference 2025

 2. Email address

-3. Title of the paper/poster/workshop
+3. Title of the poster

 4. Names of all authors and a brief note of affiliation (e.g., Dept. of Psychology, University of Auckland) for the authors